 If your Android phone is equipped with an SD card, your contacts may be stored on the SD card as well.
 Take out the card and try it on another phone to check if you can export your contacts from the SD card.

-FonePaw Broken Android Data Extraction is designed to get back your Android data, such as Contacts, Messages, Call logs, WhatsApps, Photos, Video & Audio, and Documents from Samsung Galaxy devices that are broken and not working properly.
-It is able to extract contacts from Samsung's phone which has a broken or black screen.
-(How to Export Contacts from Broken Android Phone)
+FonePaw Android Data Recovery is designed to get back your Android data, such as Contacts, Messages, Call logs, WhatsApps, Photos, Video & Audio, and Documents from Android devices that are broken and not working properly.
+Read this related article: How to Recover Contacts on Android [3 Useful Ways]

 If you have more questions about contacts on Android, leave your question below in the comments.